Skip to main content

 Verify authentication

-Check your current auth method and customer context:
+Check your configuration, session state, and active customer context:

 dci status